Yanks’ rally fizzles, AL wild-card race tightens as Rays win

 CRUZ CRACKS TOP 40

-Cruz’s homer was his 449th, tying him for 40th on the all-time list with Vladimir Guerrero Jr. and Jeff Bagwell.
+Cruz’s homer was his 449th, tying him for 40th on the all-time list with Vladimir Guerrero Sr. and Jeff Bagwell.

+“I think one of the most memorable homers of my career,” said Cruz, who also beat the Yankees with a two-run, game-ending homer off Aroldis Chapman June 10 in Minnesota.

 Cruz has 13 homers with the Rays and 292 since the 2014 season, the most in the majors.